Monkey (TV series): Legacy

 Monkey is considered a cult classic in countries where it has been shown, reaching as far as South America.
-Among the features that have contributed to its cult appeal are the theme song, the dubbed dialogue spoken in a variety of over-the-top "oriental" accents, the reasonably good synchronization of dubbing to the actors' original dialogue, the memorable battles which were for many Western youngsters their first exposure to Asian-style fantasy action sequences, and the fact that the young priest Tripitaka was played by a woman, despite being male.
+Among the features that have contributed to its cult appeal are the theme song, the dubbed dialogue spoken in a variety of over-the-top "oriental" accents, the reasonably good synchronization of dubbing to the actors' original dialogue, the memorable battles which were for many Western youngsters their first exposure to Asian-style fantasy action sequences, and the fact that the young male priest Tripitaka is played by a woman.

 In 1981, the Australian Broadcasting Corporation debuted the BBC-dubbed Monkey at 6pm on week-nights.
 Since then, the show has been frequently repeated on the ABC, notably during the contemporary youth TV show Recovery which aired episodes of Monkey weekly from 1996 to 2000.
 When Recovery was put on hiatus, it was replaced with three hours of Monkey.
 The radio station Triple J often made references to Monkey and interviewed the original BBC voice actors on several occasions.

-The British folk pop band Monkey Swallows the Universe took their name from an episode of Monkey.
+The British indie-pop band Monkey Swallows the Universe took their name from an episode of Monkey.